-This Draft Environmental Impact Report/Environmental Impact Statement (Draft EIR/EIS) has been prepared jointly by two agencies, the CPUC as Lead Agency under the California Environmental Quality Act (CEQA) and the U.S. Department of the Interior, BLM as federal Lead Agency under the National Environmental Policy Act (NEPA).
-The EIR/EIS provides information about the environmental setting and impacts of the Proposed Project and alternatives.
-It informs the public about the project and its impacts, and provides information to meet the needs of local, State, and federal permitting agencies required to consider the project proposed by SDG&E. The EIR/EIS will be used by the CPUC in conducting the proceeding to determine whether to grant SDG&E's requested CPCN for the project and by the BLM to determine whether to grant SDG&E a ROW Grant on BLM-administered land in its Record of Decision.
+Both the Draft EIR/EIS and the Recirculated Draft EIR/Supplemental Draft EIS informed the public about the project and its impacts, and provided information to meet the needs of local, State, and federal permitting agencies required to consider the project proposed by SDG&E. The Final EIR/EIS will be used by the CPUC in conducting the proceeding to determine whether to grant SDG&E's requested CPCN for the project and by the BLM to determine whether to grant SDG&E a ROW Grant on BLM-administered land in its Record of Decision and whether to amend its land use plan.

-The Draft EIR/EIS takes into account and reflects comments, information, and points of concern offered by government officials and agencies, nongovernmental organizations, and members of the public.
+The Draft EIR/EIS and the Recirculated Draft EIR/Supplemental Draft EIS take into account and reflects scoping comments, information, and points of concern offered by government officials and agencies, nongovernmental organizations, and members of the public.
 This input was gathered during an extensive public involvement and outreach process that is detailed in Section ES.4.

-This EIR/EIS presents an evaluation of the environmental impacts that would result from construction and operation of SDG&E's proposed Sunrise Powerlink Project.
-It presents recommended mitigation measures that, if adopted, would avoid or minimize many of the significant environmental impacts identified.
-In accordance with CEQA and NEPA requirements, this EIR/EIS also identifies alternatives to the Proposed Project (including the No Project Alternative).
-These are alternatives that could avoid or minimize significant environmental impacts associated with the project as proposed by SDG&E, while meeting most if not all of SDG&E's objectives.
+The Draft EIR/EIS, Recirculated Draft EIR/Supplemental EIS, and the Final EIR/EIS presents an evaluation of the environmental impacts that would result from construction and operation of SDG&E's proposed Sunrise Powerlink Project.
+They present recommended mitigation measures that, if adopted, would avoid or minimize many of the significant environmental impacts identified.
+In accordance with CEQA and NEPA requirements, the Draft and Final EIR/EIS also identifies alternatives to the Proposed Project (including the No Project Alternative).
+These are alternatives that could avoid or minimize significant environmental impacts associated with the project as proposed by SDG&E, while meeting most, if not all, of the project objectives.